cardano-foundation/CIPs/CIP-xxxxx/README.md

 Additionally, apps need to be able to submit a transaction to the wallet for signing in an asynchronous manner, as gathering of signatures can take a long time and each wallet provider will have its own way of handling this process.

-Finally, the signData() endpoint will have to be disabled when using this extension since they are not compatible with plutus based addresses. plutus contracts cannot sign data, only validate transactions.
+Finally, the signData() endpoint will have to be disabled when using this extension since they are not compatible with Plutus based addresses.
+Plutus contracts cannot sign data, only validate transactions.

 ### Rationale for the required data

 - Script descriptor:
-    Any transaction consuming a UTxO from a plutus based address must attach the corresponding script.
+    Any transaction consuming a UTxO from a Plutus based address must attach the corresponding script.

 - ScriptRequirements
     The TxContext that is required to be able to validate the transaction.
 It encompasses all the possible combinations of requirements for the transaction to be valid, as such it is represented by an array of ScriptRequirement objects.